AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 The following options are available when you hover over a task:

- - **Open**: Allows you to open a task.
-Based on your [task type](#workfront-task-types), the task opens in the Editor, Map Console, or Review UI.
+* **Open**: Allows you to open a task.
+Based on your task type, the task opens in the Editor, Map Console, or Review UI.
 You can also open a task by simply selecting the task name.
- - **Task details**: Allows you to view key task details before opening the task.
+* **Task details**: Allows you to view key task details before opening the task.

 The widget also provide you with options to sort and resize columns for a customized view.
 To apply sorting to a column, select the column header and the options would display in a list.
 To adjust a column's width, hover over the column divider line in the header, then drag to resize.

-# Create Workfront Tasks
+## Create Workfront tasks

 Perform the following steps to create a new Workfront task: